 In P.A.
 Mohammed Riyas v.
 M.K.
-Raghavan, [(2012) 5 SCC 511] (“Md.
-Riyas”) it was argued that an Election Petitioner is required to file two affidavits, thus – one affidavit in support of the allegations of corrupt practices and the second affidavit in compliance with the requirements of Order VI, Rule 15(4) of the Code.
+Raghavan, [(2012) 5 SCC 511] it was argued that an election petitioner is required to file two affidavits – first, in support of the allegations of corrupt practices and second, in compliance with the requirements of Order VI, Rule 15(4).
 Hon’ble Justice Altamas Kabir, as he was then during the pronouncement of the Judgment, accepted that contention.
-It was held that in a case where the proviso to Section 83(1)(c) of the Act is attracted, a single affidavit would not be sufficient to satisfy the requirements of both Section 83 of the Act and Order VI, Rule 15 of the Code.
+It was held that in a case where the proviso to Section 83(1)(c) is attracted, one affidavit would not be sufficient to satisfy the requirements of both Section 83 of the Act and Order VI, Rule 15 of the Code.

 A Full Bench of Hon’ble Supreme Court of India, consisting of Hon’ble Justices R.M.
 Lodha, J. Chelameswar and Madan B. Lokur, in M. Siddeshwar v.
 Prasanna Kumar, (2013) 4 SCC 776 has however held that Md.
 Riyas has not laid down the law correctly; that unfortunately, “reasons have not been given by this Court for arriving at the conclusions that it did.”
 It has been clarified that an election petitioner may very well file a composite affidavit, both in support of the averments made in the election petition and with regard to the allegations of corrupt practices.
 Filing of two affidavits is a requirement that “does not exist”, “is not necessary” and “is not warranted” by the Act.